tatumio/docs-guides/v1.0/RPC Nodes/rpc-utxo/zcash/rpc-zcash-decodescript.md

 - `hex`: (string) The hex-encoded script.
 - `type`: (string) The type of the script (e.g., 'pubkeyhash', 'multisig').
 - `reqSigs`: (numeric, optional) The required number of signatures if the script is a multisig script.
-- `addresses`: (array, optional) An array of Litecoin addresses associated with the script if applicable.
+- `addresses`: (array, optional) An array of addresses associated with the script if applicable.
 - `p2sh`: (string, optional) The P2SH address for this script if applicable.

 ### JSON Examples